 Governor Jim Justice’s FY 2021 budget is largely unchanged from FY 2020, with stagnating revenues preventing any major new spending and one-time budget maneuvers preventing any spending cuts.
 While the FY 2021 budget is stable because of a large surplus in Medicaid, the state faces significant budget gaps in the coming years that may require more revenue if the state wants to avoid large cuts to important programs and services.
-Read the full report
+Read the full issue brief.

 - General Revenue collections are expected to be down $56.8 million in FY 2021, leading to an overall flat budget from FY 2020

 - $108 million in one-time, surplus Medicaid funds are being used to prevent budget cuts.